mirza-organization/teek-it-backend-abd/readme.md

 sudo systemctl start ssh

 **How To Install Meili Search**

-How To Install On Localhost:-
+How To Install On Localhost:
 Reference:
 https://docs.meilisearch.com/learn/getting_started/quick_start.html#setup-and-installation

 Goto the reference Doc & jump to the Local installation section.
 From there you can select the method of installation according to your own OS.
 After downloading meilisearch pkg just run it & see if it's working or not.
 Defautl port for meilisearch is localhost:7700

-How To Install On Production:-
+How To Install On Production:
 Reference:
 https://postsrc.com/posts/setting-up-meilisearch-on-production-ubuntu-for-laravel-project
 https://docs.meilisearch.com/learn/cookbooks/running_production.html#a-quick-introduction